mnemonic6502/apitest/README.md

 - db.out; a full db dump to populated with expected database, tables and values
 - restapi.py; Flask based rest api
 - valuemod.py;

+Other scripts:
+- resetval.py           resets the db value back to zero
+- testapp1statment.sh   simple loop that logs a number of value increments to a file, useful for testing curls to the api from more than one host

 To be completed: